-MCC is devoting significant resources to help partner countries in Europe, Asia and the Pacific positively transform the lives of the poor and catalyze long-lasting economic progress.
+MCC is devoting significant resources to help partner countries in Europe, Asia, and the Pacific transform the lives of the poor and catalyze long-lasting economic growth.

 Countries in Europe, Asia and the Pacific with MCC Programs

 The program focused on improving the country’s performance on the Ruling Justly and Economic Freedom indicators and aimed to reduce corruption through reforms in tax administration, public procurement and business registration.

 Albania’s second threshold program built upon the successes of MCC’s first threshold program to lead adoption of key reforms in public administration and judicial capacity building and to support anti-corruption activity.